WQLE: Aftermath

-FCC officials were surprised to learn in 1994 that the station had ceased operations when an inquiry had been made by a prospective new owner to the FCC's AM Services Bureau to purchase the license that was thought to have been forfeited.
-Because of the long, expensive and complicated process involved with returning an abandoned and long-neglected facility to the air, the prospective owner lost interest in returning the station to the air, and under reforms passed in the Telecommunications Act of 1996, the license was formally canceled and deleted from the FCC database.
+FCC officials were surprised to learn in 1994 that the station had ceased operations when an inquiry had been made to the FCC's AM Services Bureau to purchase the license that was thought to have been forfeited.
+The interested party was Pittsburgh area broadcaster Ken Hawk, who had previously managed WKPA (now WMNY) in New Kensington.
+Because of the long, expensive and complicated process involved with returning an abandoned and long-neglected facility to the air, Hawk gave up his pursuit of returning WQLE to the air, and under reforms passed in the Telecommunications Act of 1996, the license was formally canceled and deleted from the FCC database.

 The property upon which WQLE's studio, office and transmitter facilities were located, was sold in 1994 to local businessmen Nick Petruney and Larry Groesch, who had the intent of building a self-storage rental facility on the lot, which later came to fruition.
 The tower, badly rusted, dark, and beyond all repair, was dismantled by 1997.
 The studio, office and transmitter building had heavy interior water damage from a badly-leaking roof that was never repaired and had collapsed in some offices, including the station's commercial production studio.
 As a result, much of the station's broadcasting and office equipment was destroyed, including the original Gates transmitter used since its 1948 inception, leaving virtually everything inside unsalvageable.
 This building was subsequently razed.

 The WKZA calls currently reside on a radio station in Lakewood, New York, broadcasting on 106.9 MHz as a KISS-FM station.

 As of 2017, the only radio service originating from Kane is low-powered noncommercial outlet WXZY-LP on 101.7 MHz.
 Two other signals, a Family Life Network repeater carrying Christian radio and a repeater of NPR affiliate WPSU-FM, are licensed to Kane.

 Incidentally, Bilbat's last radio holding, and only other AM station, WHHO, was forced to give up its license as well in January 2010.
 The company was forced to sell off WKPQ to another ownership group in 2009 due to financial problems and the death of one of the company partners.